Our ApproachApproach to Professional Learning and Development

 Train to teach.
 Make the difference.

-Centrally based at the Ofsted Outstanding Victoria Park Academy in Smethwick, gain QTS and PGCE in a dynamic environment which has pioneered knowledge-led teaching and learning in a truly inspirational setting.
+Centrally-based at Victoria Park Academy in Smethwick, gain QTS and/or a PGCE in a dynamic environment by training to become a teacher in a number of our schools.